First Home Buyers — Where Uncertainty Often Arises

 That tends to be the stage where reassurance becomes just as important as technical advice.

-Clients often feel more confident once the process is explained in a way that relates directly to their own transaction, rather than in broad general terms.
+Clients often feel more confident once the position is explained in a way that relates directly to their own transaction, rather than in broad general terms.
 It is one thing to read about the process.
 It is another to understand where you personally stand within it.

 Example from practice: in one first home buyer matter, the purchasers were sent a pre‑filled application for the First Home Buyer Assistance Scheme together with their declaration documents via DocuSign, and were reminded that to retain the concession they needed to move into the property within 12 months of settlement and occupy it as their principal place of residence for a continuous period of at least 12 months.